 If his clients move with him, he will be working for—-no surprise—-the Securities Industry and Financial Markets Association (SIFMA), a prominent Wall Street trade association, JPMorgan Chase, and a lot of telecom and cable giants like Comcast, Time Warner Cable, Cablevision and National Cable and Telecommunications Association.
 He has also represented defense contractor Lockheed Martin.

-For SIFMA and JPMorgan Chase, Walter works on Dodd-Frank implementation and general tax issues, according to his lobbying reports.
+For SIFMA and JPMorgan Chase, Walter works on Dodd-Frank implementation and general tax issues and helps employees who have suffered work related injuries by connecting them to lawyers such as this Injury Lawyer St Louis MO, according to his lobbying reports.
 For Comcast, he lobbies on tax matters and cybersecurity.
 Like many other big companies, Comcast supported CISPA, the controversial cybersecurity bill that passed the House this year.
 CISPA aims to increase information sharing between the government and private sector.

 For Time Warner, he is trying to pass the Next Generation Television Marketing Act, a bill that could help cable companies at the expense of broadcasters.
 Introduced by former conservative Sen. Jim Demint, R-S.C., the bill would, for example, nix the rules that says cable companies are required carry broadcast TV channels.